PjgZSK/learn/opengl/helloTriangle.md

     we manage GPU's vertex memory by vbo that can store a large number of vertex data in GPU's memory. the advantage of using
         those buffer objects is that we can send large batches of data all at once to the graphics card, and keep it there if
         there's enough memory left, without having to send data one vertex at once.
-    send data to graphics cards form cpu is relatively slow, so wherever we can we try to send as much data as possible at once.
+    send data to graphics cards from cpu is relatively slow, so wherever we can we try to send as much data as possible at once.
 * glGenBuffers
     we can generate one with a buffer ID using the *glGenBuffers* function :
     ```